 Tunnelling has the same effect on a candle as a container that is too small or a jar; in this case, the unburnt rim of the candle itself acts as a jar and causes smoking.
 To avoid tunnelling, make sure the initial burn is long enough to melt the candle all the way to the edge, and avoid single-wick pillar candles over 10cm in diameter.

 Always choose candles with high-purity wax.
 Any impurities mixed into the wax, including scent oils, can impair combustion conditions and cause sooting.
 Try to avoid candles that are soft to the touch, as well as overly scented candles, as these generally have oil mixed into the wax.

 Our final tip is regarding the correct way to extinguish a candle.
 The greatest amount of sooting from a candle generally occurs when the flame is extinguished, interrupting the combustion process.
 Instead of blowing out your candle and ending up with a smouldering and smoking wick, dip the wick: extinguish your candle by pushing the wick into the pool of hot wax and pulling it back out.

 This should take care of smoking issues for most candles, unless the cause is an issue with the quality of the candle itself (for instance too much essential oil might have been added for fragrance or poor quality dye was used to colour the wax).

-So even though there is more to it than simply claiming a smokeless candle, you can burn well-made candles in a smokeless way and enjoy a clean candle experience by following the solutions above.
+So even though there is more to it than simply claiming a smokeless candle, you can burn well-made candles in a smokeless way and enjoy a clean candle experience by following the above tips.
 Let us know your experience via the comments below, read more about burning candles best practices, or get in touch through email if you have any questions.